topkecleon/telegram-bot-bash/README.md

 ## Prerequisites
 Uses [JSON.sh](http://github.com/dominictarr/JSON.sh) and the magic of sed.

-Even bashbot is written in bash, it depends on commands typically available in a Linux/Unix Environment.
+Bashbot is written in bash.
+It depends on commands typically available in a Linux/Unix Environment.
-More concrete on the common commands provided by recent versions of [coreutils](https://en.wikipedia.org/wiki/List_of_GNU_Core_Utilities_commands), [busybox](https://en.wikipedia.org/wiki/BusyBox#Commands) or [toybox](https://landley.net/toybox/help.html), see [Developer Notes](doc/7_develop.md#common-commands)
+For more concrete information on the common commands provided by recent versions of [coreutils](https://en.wikipedia.org/wiki/List_of_GNU_Core_Utilities_commands), [busybox](https://en.wikipedia.org/wiki/BusyBox#Commands) or [toybox](https://landley.net/toybox/help.html), see [Developer Notes](doc/7_develop.md#common-commands).

-**Note for MacOS and BSD Users:** As bashbot heavily uses modern bash and (gnu) grep/sed features, bashbot will not run without installing additional software, see [Install Bashbot](doc/0_install.md)
+**Note for MacOS and BSD Users:** Bashbot will not run without installing additional software as it uses modern bash and (gnu) grep/sed features.
+See [Install Bashbot](doc/0_install.md).

-**Note for embedded systems:** busybox or toybox ONLY is not sufficient, you need a to install a "real" bash, see also [Install Bashbot](doc/0_install.md)
+**Note for embedded systems:** You need to install a "real" bash as the vanilla installation of busybox or toybox is not sufficient.
+See [Install Bashbot](doc/0_install.md).

-Bashbot [Documentation](https://github.com/topkecleon/telegram-bot-bash) and [Downloads](https://github.com/topkecleon/telegram-bot-bash/releases) are available on www.github.com
+Bashbot [Documentation](https://github.com/topkecleon/telegram-bot-bash) and [Downloads](https://github.com/topkecleon/telegram-bot-bash/releases) are available on [www.github.com](https://www.github.com).

 ## Documentation
 * [Introduction to Telegram Bots](https://core.telegram.org/bots)